derekbmcintire/react-talk/README.md

 ## Prerequisites

 -   JavaScript and ES6.
--   Conceptual knowledge of MVC and Single Page Applications.
+-   Conceptual knowledge of the DOM, MVC and Single Page Applications.

 ## Objectives